Greetings, my friends, and welcome back the EIB Network and Rush Limbaugh on Friday.

 Folks, do you remember how Obama put a cap on CEO salaries of guys who took TARP money?

-He kept CEO salaries at TARP firms at 500 grand.
+He capped CEO salaries at TARP firms at 500 grand.

-You remember when he said that his paym is his compensations are his pays are, guy named Kenneth Feinberg, was going to rein in all those crazy Wall Street Salaries.
+You remember when he said that his pay, his compensation czar, his PAISAR, a guy named Kenneth Feinberg, was going to rein in all those crazy Wall Street salaries.

 And that we had to get rid of all of these bonuses.

-Well, it turns out that during the height of the recession, the PAZAR, Kenneth Feinberg approved pay packages for the bailed out companies that gave 49 executives more than $5 million each.
+Well, it turns out that during the height of the recession, the PASAR, Kenneth Feinberg, approved pay packages for the bailed out companies that gave 49 executives more than $5 million each.

 In fact, AIG's CEO alone got $10.5 million for two years in a row.

-And now Obama tells this guy, Feinberg, you go out there and you use it, we're going to cap these people's earnings at $500,000.
+And now, Obama tells this guy, Feinberg, you go out there and we're going to cap these people's earnings at $500,000.

 If they're getting bailout money, their salaries are capped at $500,000.

-And everybody said, Well, how can you do that?
+And everybody's, well, how can you do that?

 We can do it because we're keeping them afloat.